abuzerexe/Yapify/README.md

 ```
 Ensure your database is connected and Prisma is working properly by checking the database tables.

-## Running the Full Application Locally
+## Running the Application Locally

 1. Start the backend (or you can use the deployed cloudflare worker url) :